angarsky/diveintopython/learn/classes.md

 # Camry
 ```

-To create a Python object, you define a class and then instantiate it using the class constructor.
+To create a Python object, you define a class and then instantiate class using the class constructor.
 You can then call methods or access attributes of the object.
 With these examples, you can get started with creating Python objects in your own projects.

 ## How to Get Python Object Attributes